trinodb/trino/presto-docs/src/main/sphinx/functions/comparison.rst

     SELECT 'Paul' BETWEEN 'John' AND 'Ringo'; -- true

 Not that the value, min, and max parameters to ``BETWEEN`` and ``NOT BETWEEN`` must be the same type.
-For example, Presto will produce an error if you ask it if John is between 2.3 and 35.2.
+For example, Trino will produce an error if you ask it if John is between 2.3 and 35.2.

 .. _is_null_operator: